UHRAI/alx-interview/0x00-pascal_triangle/README.md

 - Pass parameters and return values, particularly how to return a list of lists representing Pascal’s Triangle.
 3. Loops:

-- Use for and while loops to iterate through sequences.
+- Use `for` and `while` loops to iterate through sequences.
 - Nested loops may be necessary for generating each row and calculating the values of Pascal’s Triangle.
 4. Conditional Statements:

-- Apply if, elif, and else conditions to implement logic based on the position within Pascal’s Triangle (e.g., the edges of the triangle always being 1).
+- Apply `if`, `elif`, and `else` conditions to implement logic based on the position within Pascal’s Triangle (e.g., the edges of the triangle always being 1).
 5. Recursion (Optional):

 - While not strictly necessary, understanding recursion can provide an alternative approach to generating Pascal’s Triangle.